-When you see your system is compatible to run Windows 11 operating system, you need to download the latest ISO file from the Microsoft server.
+When you see your system is compatible with running Windows 11 operating system, you need to download the latest ISO file from the Microsoft server.

 Step 1.
-Browse to this link and sign in to the Microsoft server.
+Browse this link and sign in to the Microsoft server.

 Step 2.
 When you log into your Microsoft account, scroll down to find the Select edition section.